 If the system is net-metered, there must be compliance with net metering procedures, including completion of the Interconnection Request and Equipment Information Form.

 All Equipment must meet applicable provincial, federal and municipal licenses, permits and approvals.
-Approved Solar Installers will work with participants to ensure these requirements are met, including adherence to the equipment criteria outlined below.
+Registered Solar Installers will work with participants to ensure these requirements are met, including adherence to the equipment criteria outlined below.

 All solar PV equipment installed, including array and ancillary equipment, and all installation work must be in compliance with the Canadian Electrical Code (CEC) and have a CSA or other internationally recognized standards agency symbol.
 This includes compliance with CEC CSA 22.2 No. 107.1 and be inspected prior to being energized.